 Over the past decade, the McFarland Center for Religion, Ethics and Culture has hosted lectures and discussions that can help us think about our vote, complex issues in the race, and finding common ground.
-We've put together a playlist of videos and audio podcasts that correspond to the topics we'll be exploring in the Holy Cross Elections Forum.
+We've put together a playlist of videos and audio podcasts of those events.

 Holy Cross Elections Forum

-Each week leading up to the November 3 election, we'll hold forums with guest speakers, featured faculty and student panels to discuss some of the issues at stake.
-We'll add any videos of the discussions here.
+Each week leading up to the November 2020 election, forums with guest speakers, featured faculty and student panels discussed some of the issues at stake.
+Watch them here.